 The Band of Brothers sequel, titled Masters of the Air, will follow the story of the US Army Air Forces’ Eighth Air Force, a group of bombers who served in World War II.
 Filming has since wrapped on the project, which stars Austin Butler, Callum Turner, Barry Keoghan and Anthony Boyle, among others.

 Cary Fukunaga, who directed the recent James Bond film No Time to Die, has directed at least one episode of the new series, which is rumored to have had a budget of around $250 million.
 Steven Spielberg‘s Amblin Entertainment served as executive producer alongside Playtone Pictures.

 More from us: Top Classic Movies Starring US Military Veterans

-At present, there is no word as to when Masters of the Air or Greyhound will premiere on Apple TV+.
+At present, there is no word as to when Masters of the Air or the sequel to Greyhound will premiere on Apple TV+.